Michael-Sharkansky/Python-image-preprocessing-for-GAN/readme.md

 takes the images with the same name from 2 folders and append them into one image, horizontally or vertically.
 Take an image and split it into two halves, horizontally or vertically.

-Orientation ñ append images horizontally or vertically Initialize for Append ñ set folders of files to be appended and result files folder.
+Orientation ‚Äì append images horizontally or vertically Initialize for Append ‚Äì set folders of files to be appended and result files folder.
 The 1st image is called feature, the 2nd is called label.
-Init for next Append ñ takes the output folder and allows to append to it from another folder.
+Init for next Append ‚Äì takes the output folder and allows to append to it from another folder.
-Append ñ start batch run.
+Append ‚Äì start batch run.

-Automatic orientation check-box ñ determine automatically how the files should be splitter: vertically or horizontally.
+Automatic orientation check-box ‚Äì determine automatically how the files should be splitter: vertically or horizontally.
 If not check, Orientation combo defines the split line.

-For the 1st part combo and edit ñ the first image in 1/n part of the entire image, or the first pat has p pixels.
+For the 1st part combo and edit ‚Äì the first image in 1/n part of the entire image, or the first pat has p pixels.
-Split ñ set folders and run split batch.
+Split ‚Äì set folders and run split batch.

 i-list-append_next
-Takes the 2 consecutive images  from a folder and append them into one image, horizontally or vertically, naming it after the 1st image, adding a suffix to the output file names, default is ì_dî.
+Takes the 2 consecutive images  from a folder and append them into one image, horizontally or vertically, naming it after the 1st image, adding a suffix to the output file names, default is ‚Äú_d‚Äù.
-Each pair of images must have at least one of their dimensions to be the same and in accordance with the ìorientationî selection.
+Each pair of images must have at least one of their dimensions to be the same and in accordance with the ‚Äúorientation‚Äù selection.
-Orientation ñ append images horizontally or vertically. ìLongî causes  images to be appended along their  longest dimension.
+Orientation ‚Äì append images horizontally or vertically. ‚ÄúLong‚Äù causes  images to be appended along their  longest dimension.
-Initialize for Append ñ set folder to hold the results and the folder from which to append couples of consecutive images.
+Initialize for Append ‚Äì set folder to hold the results and the folder from which to append couples of consecutive images.
-Auto Resize ñ if checked, the application corrects the cases when there is a different size along the appending axis dimension.
+Auto Resize ‚Äì if checked, the application corrects the cases when there is a different size along the appending axis dimension.
-Append ñ start batch run.
+Append ‚Äì start batch run.

 i-select
 For GAN model data: run in a main folder and leave or move files to another folders take a file and